-Questions regarding this RFP should be written and addressed to GBHWC Director through U.S. Mail, hand delivery, or facsimile (671) 649-6948 by Wednesday, December 4, 2019.
+QUESTIONS regarding this RFP should be written, addressed and sent to the GBHWC Director by U.S. Mail, facsimile (671) 649-6948 or electronic mail at marilyn.aflaque@abhwc.guam.gov by July 2, 2021.
 All correspondence will be recorded, considered confidential and timely responded to in the form of an answer or amendment, whichever is applicable in accordance with Guam Procurement Regulations.
-Electronic mail (email) is not acceptable.